 Planning a trip with your horses requires immense planning and proper execution.
 When you start to plan any trip, you must consider several things.

 Relocating your horse to a new region is a difficult job.
-From scheduling to packing all the necessities, ensuring your horse is safe and comfortable throughout the journey must be the aim.
+From scheduling to packing all the necessities, the aim must be to ensure your horse is safe and comfortable throughout the journey.

 Tips for Traveling With a Horse